joshuacox/ansibleplaybook-rancher/README.md

 ```
 sudo docker run -d --privileged -v /var/run/docker.sock:/var/run/docker.sock rancher/agent:v0.7.8 $URL
 ```
-where `$URL` is a big long url that points at your rancher server, run `make agent` and you will be prompted for your url, or make a file url and place your URL in the command section of the playbook in this file, now run the playbook and your agents should come online
+where `$URL` is a big long url that points at your rancher server, run `make agent` and you will be prompted for your url, or make a file url and place your URL in this file, now run the playbook and your agents should come online
 ```
 ansible-playbook rancherosAgent.yml
 ```